If you haven’t been making the most of the ‘new normal,’ it’s time to start.

 ● In-person meetings have been deemed much less important than previously thought.
 People who once traveled for work constantly now have the ability to stay home with their families and do many of their meetings via a phone call or video conference.
 Plus, people feel much more positive about digital meetings than they did pre-pandemic.

-● Digital is better than ever, as companies were forced to make the shift and get good at it last year.
+● Digital communication is better than ever, as companies were forced to make the shift and get good at it last year.

 ● Companies now understand the need to be agile and effective online: The pandemic showed us how quickly things can change and how important digital tools are to success in business.
 Businesses are poised to take quick action when need be.